Metro Atlanta resident Becky Ferguson says she started using non-addictive cannabis oil because she hoped it would ease her chronic pain.

 As of now, Georgia’s Department of Agriculture says no licenses have been issued.
 The state’s hemp rules are still being developed.

-In the meantime, plenty of CBD items are for sale in Georgia.
+In the meantime, plenty of CBD items, like CBD moonrocks, are for sale in Georgia.
 People can buy cannabis products from such vendors as convenience stores, mall kiosks and hardware stores, as well as from smoke shops and online vendors.

 But with no regulations on these sales, what’s safe?